SubhenduShekhar/cjson/README.md

 This is because, unless the content is deserialized, CJSON engine has not processed the CJSON content.

+This function returns deserialized class object post removal.

 [Here](https://github.com/SubhenduShekhar/cjson/blob/main/java/Coded-Json/README.md#removing-key) are the examples

+#### Single removal

+Single removal can be performed by simply providing the JPath as parameters.

+#### Bulk removal

+Bulk removal accepts `List<String> JPaths` to perform removal.

 ### Convert `Class Object` to `JSON String`